YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++++++++
 ydb_obfuscation_key
 ++++++++++++++++++++++
-**ydb_obfuscation_key (gtm_obfuscation_key)** : If $ydb_obfuscation_key specifies the name of the file readable by the process, the encryption reference plug-in uses a cryptographic hash of the file's contents as the XOR mask for the obfuscated password in the environment variable `ydb_passwd`_.
+**ydb_obfuscation_key (gtm_obfuscation_key)** : If $ydb_obfuscation_key specifies the name of the file readable by the process, the encryption reference plug-in uses a cryptographic hash of the file's contents as the XOR mask for the obfuscated password in the environment variable :ref:`ydb-passwd-env-var`.
 When ydb_obfuscation_key does not point to a readable file, the plugin computes a cryptographic hash using a mask based on the value of $USER and the inode of the yottadb executable to use as a mask. $ydb_passwd set with a $ydb_obfuscation_key allows access to all users who have the same $ydb_obfuscation_key defined in their environments.
 However, $ydb_passwd set without $ydb_obfuscation_key can be used only by the same $USER using the same YottaDB distribution.

+.. _ydb-passwd-env-var:

 +++++++++++++
 ydb_passwd